qwe7989199/aegisub_scripts/README.md

 ## text to qrcode.lua
 Requirement:https://github.com/speedata/luaqrcode/blob/master/qrencode.lua
-Convert line text to qrcode, beta version.
+Convert line text to QRCode.
+You can also define the size, transparency and color of the QRCode now.